noxo/AsusNumpadKiller/README.md

 # AsusNumpadKiller

-Got shiny new Asus Gaming RTX 30 gaming laptop.
+Got shiny new Asus RTX 30 gaming laptop.
 But it has one annoying feature; NumPad which is integrated into touchpad. https://www.asus.com/support/FAQ/1038283/

 That's right, clicking on top-right corner of touchpad turns touchpad into numeric keyboard and stops controlling the pointer.